Lab Members

 See more at NCBI or Google Scholar or Researchgate.

-Ozlem Sener Sahin (Lab manager)
+Ozlem Sener Sahin (Lab Manager)

 I obtained my bachelor degree in Biology from the Department of Biology at Erciyes University and completed my MSc degree in Teaching Biology at Baskent University.
 Later on, I started my “Diplomarbeit” at the Department of Biology at University of Heidelberg; however, I had to quit my study due to maternity leave.
 During my education, I actively participated in biological research, especially in cancer research.
 I worked as a part-time research assistant at German Cancer Research Center (DKFZ) where I mainly focused on functional genomics studies in the identification of novel oncogenes.
 Then, I worked at Bilkent University and the University of South Carolina as a research lab manager/technician before joining MUSC.
 I have been actively participated in breast cancer research to identify novel drug targets overcoming resistance to standard chemo- or targeted therapy agents.
 I have extensive experience in breeding genetically engineered mice, genotyping, xenograft generation, oral, IP and IV injections for drug treatments as well as mice surgery.
 In addition to bench work, I have long-term experience in ordering lab material, arranging shipments, organizing laboratory and generating and updating animal and biosafety protocols.